 - hand hygiene

 This programme is based on courses developed and run by the Unit for Infection Prevention and Control at Stellenbosch University and Tygerberg Hospital in Cape Town, South Africa.

 Funding for development of this book was generously provided by the Stellenbosch University Rural Medical Education Partnership Initiative (SURMEPI) project.
 SURMEPI is funded by the US President’s Emergency Plan for AIDS relief (PEPFAR) through HRSA under the term T84HA21652.
 We gratefully acknowledge the input and contribution of clinical cases and multiple choice questions from Infection Prevention and Control and Infectious Diseases practitioners around the globe.
 Many of these colleagues have been recognised as leaders in IPC in their home countries by the Society for Healthcare Epidemiology of America’s (SHEA) International IPC Ambassador programme.

 Royalties from the sale of this book go to the Infection Control Africa Network (ICAN).

 ISBN (PDF edition): 978-1-920218-82-9

 About the author and editors of Infection Prevention and Control

 Dr Angela Dramowski is a paediatric infectious diseases specialist with a passion for improving infection prevention and control practices and an interest in the education of healthcare professionals.

-Prof Dave Woods is a retired neonatologist and the editor-in-chief of the renowned Perinatal Education Programme.
+Prof David Woods is a retired neonatologist and the editor-in-chief of the renowned Perinatal Education Programme.
 He is passionate about self-empowered distance learning for all health professionals.
 His work is funded by Eduhealthcare.